lingtalfi/Light_Kit_Admin_Generator/personal/mydoc/pages/lkagen-configuration-example.md

     # This property is provided by Light_Kit_Admin_Generator (i.e. not in Light_RealGenerator).
     use_link_to_list: true

-    # An array, empty by default, which can contain the row restriction to apply.
-The possible options are:
-    # - read
-    # - update
-    #
-    # Note: regular forms usually delegate the process of the form info to the RealformSuccessHandlerInterface,
-    # which uses its own row restriction (see the on_success_handler property in this section for more details).
-    # The "update" option here applies for potential external tools, such as an external multiple rows form editor for instance.
-    #
-    ?row_restriction: []
-#            - read
-#            - update

     # This array let you ignore/skip columns that you want to exclude from the generated form config file.